Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Related Work

 To tackle the above challenge, some recent progresses resort to video retrieval, which employ external modules to process large amounts of content before passing it into Video-MLLMs.
-In particular, DrVideo~\cite{abs-2406-12846} retrieves key frames and translates them into a long text-based document using an additional MLLM~\cite{liu2024llavanext}.
-GCG~\cite{WangLSG24} learns multiple \emph{Gaussian} masks to sample question-critical frames as positive moments, which are then fed as visual sequences into the MLLMs.
-Liang \emph{et al.}~\cite{abs-2407-15047} propose an adaptive frame sampling method that considers both question relevance and inter-frame similarity.
+In particular, BOLT~\cite{liu2025bolt} prioritizes query-relevant frames while preserving selection diversity via inverse transform sampling.
+Q-Frame~\cite{abs-2506-22139} allocates varying resolutions to selected keyframes based on their query relevance.
+AKS~\cite{abs-2502-21271} adopts a recursive keyframe selection strategy considering both the question-frame relevance and the temporal coverage.
 However, as argued above, these video frame selection strategies may face challenges in maintaining temporal and content coherence across selected frames.
-In light of these limitations, some recent works turn to clip-based RAG.
+In light of these limitations, some recent works turn to clip-based RAG~\cite{11153868,11397184}.
 Goldfish~\cite{AtaallahSASZDZSE24} partitions a long video into uniform clips and encodes each clip into text descriptions, subsequently retrieving the top-K relevant descriptions for an LLM.
-OmAgent~\cite{ZhangZYML24} also resorts to video clips for knowledge augmentation, but in practice it applies additional MLLMs to translate these video clips into text captions to form a text-based knowledge base.
+MemVid~\cite{abs-2503-09149} proposes a moment retrieval framework using a ``memorizing-reasoning-retrieving-focusing'' pipeline.
 One similar work to our \ours is Video-LLaMB~\cite{abs-2409-01071}, which uses scene-based video clip segmentation for external memory retrieval.
 Compared with it, OneClip focuses on query-related clip chunking and retrieval.
-Although these clip-based RAG systems offer great advantages in integrating relevant multimodal information, they also impose substantial computational and time overheads when building the knowledge database, particularly for hour-long videos.
+Although these clip-based RAG systems offer great advantages in integrating relevant multimodal information, they also impose substantial computational and time overheads when building the knowledge database, particularly for long videos.